 This stunning valley separates Santiago from Valparaiso.

-Located 60 miles (100km) north-west of the country's capital, Santiago, it is best known for its crisp white wines, most notably Sauvignon Blanc and Chardonnay, which have gained it recognition as one of Chile's quality wine regions.
+Located 60 miles (100 km) northwest of the country's capital, Santiago, it is best known for its crisp white wines, most notably Sauvignon Blanc and Chardonnay, which have gained it recognition as one of Chile's quality wine regions.

 Pinot Noir, which is responsive to the cooler climates found in this coastal area, is also grown with some success.
 The Casablanca Valley is strongly influenced by the cooling effects of the Humboldt Current, which flows up the west coast of Chile from the Antarctic.
-Cooling afternoon breezes blow from the ocean towards the mountains in the east, filling the vacuum created by warm air rising in the east.
+Cooling afternoon breezes blow from the ocean toward the mountains in the east, filling the vacuum created by warm air rising in the east.
 The reverse winds in the evening, however, are not sufficiently strong to provide a cool finish to Casablanca days.

-Suggested Casablanca Valley itinerary
+Suggested itinerary featuring Casablanca Valley

 This sample itinerary will give you an idea of what is possible when you travel in Casablanca Valley, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Places & hotels on the map

 Accommodation choices for Casablanca Valley

 We’ve selected a range of accommodation options for when you visit Casablanca Valley.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.